top of page

 and an ensalada Rusa (Russian salad) con pan casero caliente (with hot homemade bread).

-We chose the solomillo for the main course, which was cooked to perfection and tasted buttery with a hint of herbs, it was delicious.
+We chose the solomillo for the main course.
+It was cooked to perfection and tasted buttery with a hint of herbs.
+It was delicious.

-Sadly, I didn't get a photo of the desserts before demolishing them, or, so I thought, but Ben had taken a picture.
+Sadly, I didn't get a photo of the desserts before demolishing them, so I thought Ben had taken a picture.
 A very creamy cheesecake and a homemade coffee flan,

-We had stunning food, served in a lovely restaurant with great service.
-I would imagine a similar meal in London would be £100 for two and you wouldn't be disappointed.
+We had stunning food served in a lovely restaurant with excellent service.
+I imagine a similar meal in London would be £100 for two, and you wouldn't be disappointed.

-Update:- We went back exactly one week later with three friends and the food was as good if not a touch better.
+Update:- We went back exactly one week later with three friends, and the food was as good, if not a touch better.
 We were warmly welcomed and clearly remembered from the previous week.
-The kitchen has a smoker, a man in the corner with a packet of Gitanes, and also, smokes its own salmon which is a specialty dish that we are going to order one day in advance of our next meal.
+The kitchen has a smoker, a man in the corner with a packet of Gitanes, and also smokes its own salmon, a speciality dish that we will order one day before our next meal.

 The Chuleton at €40 per kilo is sensational.